 Accessibility Features

-Built-in accessibility tools on every major OS that make your device easier to see, hear, and use
+Built-in accessibility tools on every major OS that make your device easier to see, hear, and use.
+Covers screen readers, magnifiers, captions, and voice control.

 Every operating system has built-in tools that make your screen easier to read, your input easier to manage, and your device easier to use overall.
 These aren't just for people with disabilities – zoom is great for presentations, larger text reduces eye strain, and color filters can help anyone working in bright sunlight.
 Here's what's available and how to turn it on.